 Meeting monthly to review the previous month's spending and look forward to the coming month's expenses can help you and your partner stay on top of your family finances.

 Tip: Make your budget check-in a date night, and it might not seem like such a chore to evaluate your progress.

 How Much Should We Save?

-How much to save is a very good question!
-It will certainly vary depending on your income level, goals, and when you start to save.
-However, according to a JP Morgan study, if you start saving around age 25, those earning an average income will need to save 4% to 9% pre-tax to be able to retire at age 67.
+How much to save is an excellent question!
+It will vary depending on your income level, goals, and when you start saving.
+However, according to a JP Morgan study, if you begin saving around age 25, those earning an average income will need to save 4% to 9% pre-tax to be able to retire at age 67.

 The bottom line, saving shouldn’t be an afterthought.
 The best advice we can give is to save as much as you can.